Kormakitis: Middle Ages

 Originally from Lebanon and Syria, today's Maronite community in Cyprus was shaped by four successive waves of emigration that started in the 8th century.
 With the Islamic conquests radiating outward from the Arab Peninsula, many Maronites abandoned Syria and Lebanon and settled in Cyprus.
 In 938, the destruction of St Maron's Monastery in Lebanon prompted a second wave of refugees.
 Another three centuries passed and Crusader king Guy of Lusignan purchased Cyprus from Richard the Lionheart, leading the former to import Maronite warriors to the island to protect its coastlines.
 The last wave of emigration came 100 years later when Acre, last outpost of the Crusader edifice, collapsed leading to the last migration of Maronites to Cyprus.
-Kormakitis was originally built near Cape Kormakitis, but because of Arab raids the village was moved to its current location.
+Kormakitis was originally built near Cape Kormakitis, but because of raids the village was moved to its current location.
 The new location of the village was chosen because it provided better protection against raids and contained an ample supply of water and lush vegetation for agriculture and livestock.
-During the period of 1191-1489, the village of Kormakitis was one of the richest fiefs of the island, which belonged to the French feudal Denores.
+During the period of 1191–1489, the village of Kormakitis was one of the richest fiefs of the island, which belonged to the French feudal Denores.
 The Maronites at the time held 60 villages with a reported number of 60,000 and was the second largest community after the Greek Cypriots.
 In 1570, Kormakitis had 850 inhabitants.

 Ottoman and British administration

 During the Ottoman rule of Cyprus, the number of residences decreased; in 1841, there were only 200 inhabitants.
 Villagers who remained were highly taxed and harassed by Ottoman Turks and Greek Cypriots alike.
-The number of Maronites across Cyprus decreased simultaneously, in 1572 there were between 7000 and 8000 Maronites, who lived in 23 villages, in 1596 there were 4.000 Maronites, living in 19 villages.
+The number of Maronites across Cyprus decreased simultaneously: In 1572, there were between 7,000 and 8,000 Maronites, living in 23 villages, while, in 1596, there were 4.000 Maronites, living in 19 villages.
 Under the British administration in Cyprus, the Maronite Community was promoted by the British government, whose policy was to support minorities.
 This resulted in better living conditions for the population of Kormakitis.
-By 1910 Kormakitis relied on agriculture and livestock, which produced grain, olives, beans, cotton, cocoons and other crops.
+By 1910, Kormakitis relied on agriculture and livestock, which produced grain, olives, beans, cotton, cocoons and other crops.